Only five instruments will be under the spotlight under One Touch Binary Options, these being:

 One-touch binary options have a practical use for volatility traders as the one touches provide the purest hedge available for those long/short volatility traders.

-Finally, it should be noted that very often one touch binary options and no-touch strategies will be constrained by the need of the underlying to touch (or not) within a particular time zone window.
+Finally, it should be noted that very often touch binary options and one-touch strategies will be constrained by the need of the underlying to touch (or not) within a particular time zone window.
 Monitoring an underlying price 24 hours/day could become prohibitively expensive, lacking credibility in extremely ‘thin’ and illiquid markets, likely to lead to an abundance of ‘stewards’ (challenges to authorities on the basis of some or other claimed price print), and quite possibly (and likely) to lead to market manipulation and even fraud.
 Therefore any trader of one touch and no touches need to check out exactly the contract specifications as an unscrupulous one-touch provider could easily close out a speculator’s position with a ridiculously high or low tick in an illiquid market.

 Find more articles in my Binary Options Glossary.